 Exchange tank softeners work in a manner similar to automatic water softeners, but feature a removable mineral tank that is replaced with a fresh mineral tank when the sodium on the resin is depleted.
 The depleted tanks are regenerated by water conditioning services at off-site facilities that are permitted to treat and discharge salty wastes.

+If you continue to use a water softener, it pays to make sure that it's operating efficiently.
 If you are using more than 50 pounds of salt per month for a household of 4 people, you could be wasting money and needlessly discharging excess salt to the environment.